-To schedule a pre-order, start a new project for that book and select a future Release Date when filling out the Acquisitions section.
+To schedule a pre-order, start a new project for that book and select a future Release Date when filling out the Details page.
 Then proceed through the rest of the publishing process as normal.

 Our system will send the book data to all of our digital stores that support preorders, and your sales pages should start appearing within a few days.

 Sure!
 These are sometimes called "No-Asset Pre-orders," and we offer full support for them.
 As long as you have a definite release date that's more than ten days in the future, you can schedule a pre-order.